Outsourced Security Technology

 A key element to consider is security response times.
-The speed with which a 24/7 SOC detects and responds to cyber threats is crucial.
+The speed with which a 24/7 SOC detects and responds to cyberthreats is crucial.
 If any part of a security company’s technology is outsourced, there may be varying delays in responding to issues that could be handled within minutes.
 During those delays, malicious actors can secure their foothold and begin to pivot laterally through the environment to locate their targeted assets.
 When time is of the essence, you can’t afford to spend time contacting a third party.
 That is why security operations with in-house, around-the-clock technology, are pivotal to your business’ security.
-Only then can you stay ahead of malicious actors’ advancing tactics, techniques, and procedures (TTPs), stopping cyber threats before the threat actor is even aware.
+Only then can you stay ahead of malicious actors’ advancing tactics, techniques, and procedures (TTPs), stopping cyberthreats before the malicious actor is even aware.

 SNAP-Defense: The In-House Technology that Powers Blackpoint

 Blackpoint’s managed detection and response (MDR) technology, SNAP-Defense, was built from the ground up, powering each solution within our cybersecurity ecosystem.
 We can add detection and response capabilities to your arsenal within minutes while other companies must rely on the product release cycles of third-party vendors.
 For example, we released a partner threat notice at the end of May regarding a new Microsoft exploit allowing for remote code execution in Office products.
 Because our technology is in-house, we were able to quickly update configurations to respond to this developing threat.
 In fact, the vulnerability was taken care of before more than one article regarding the threat even existed.
 If our technology was outsourced, configuration updates to account for this vulnerability may have taken days.
 In the current threat landscape, you need the ability to adapt quickly to emerging indicators of compromise and threats.